 Each subcommittee has a government co-chair and a non-government co-chair.
 All subcommittees will report their work and findings to the Committee for deliberation.

-Subscribe to our blog and follow us on Twitter to learn about upcoming FOIA Advisory Committee events and activities!
+Subscribe to our blog and follow us on Eventbrite and Twitter to learn about upcoming FOIA Advisory Committee events and activities!

 Article 1.
 Purpose.